-Annalise Taylor is the Communications & Exhibitions Coordinator for ART WORKS Projects for Human Rights.
+Annalise Flynn-Taylor is the Director of Exhibitions for ART WORKS Projects for Human Rights.
 She holds a bachelor’s degree from Northwestern University’s Medill School of Journalism with a minor in Art History and a master’s degree from the School of the Art Institute of Chicago (SAIC) in Art History, Theory, and Criticism.
 She also served as a Graduate Fellow for SAIC’s new Institute for Curatorial Research & Practice.
 Her work has focused on the intersection of art making, social justice, and community impact, and she is committed to enhancing audience engagement for social change.
-Her museum and curatorial experience includes the Roger Brown Study Collection, the Brooks Museum of Art, and the the Project Room Gallery.
+Her museum and curatorial experience includes the Roger Brown Study Collection, the Brooks Museum of Art, and the Project Room Gallery.
 Prior to attending SAIC, she was based in Argentina, where she led communications for TasterLab, an international tech startup.